The Bankrate promise

 The bottom line

 Card rates are high because they carry more risk to issuers than secured loans.
-With average credit card interest rates climbing above 20.5 percent, the best thing consumers can do is strategically manage their debt.
+With average credit card interest rates above 20.7 percent, the best thing consumers can do is strategically manage their debt.
 Do your research to make certain you’re receiving a rate that’s on the lower end of a card’s APR range.
 The rate you get depends largely on your credit score, but if you connect with a customer service representative, you may be able to negotiate your rate.
 So, now would be a good time to aim for the best interest rate you can wrangle.